ant-design/pro-editor/docs/guide/data-management.en-US.md

 });
 ```

-Through the `import` statement, the code then defines a `CrudAction` interface to describe the business operations.
+Through the `import` statement, the code then defines a `CrudAction` interface to describe business operations.

 The `createCrudSlice` is declared as a function that takes `set` and `get` as parameters and returns an object containing the editor state and business operations.